Sakunth Kumar Updated On: 27 Dec, 2019 15:31 IST

 The selection process starts after the result of MAT 2019 is announced by the exam conducting body AIMA.
 The AIMA does not organise any centralised counselling for the candidates who qualify MAT.
-The selection process varies with college accepting MAT score.
+The selection process varies with the college accepting MAT score.
 The notification regarding MAT 2019 selection procedure will release on the official website of AIMA.

 As for the selection process, candidates are shortlisted on the basis of MAT result or MAT cut-off for further admission rounds, which may include Group Discussion (GD), Personal Interview (PI) and or Written Ability Test (WAT).
 MAT aspirants can find all the details related to the MAT selection procedure here.